My first year as Three UK CEO

 Since I started at Three UK, a further focus area has been on broadening our appeal and expanding our base into new areas, and this is going to be a big part of the strategy as we emerge from the pandemic.

 We’ve leveraged our Chelsea and Gogglebox sponsorships to drive visibility.
-We worked with the club on its most successful ever kit launch with a partner, growing sponsorship awareness quickly.
+We worked with the club to grow sponsorship awareness quickly.
 Meanwhile, our two-year, multi-million-pound partnership with Gogglebox sees Three sponsoring the new series of the show, as well as all repeats.

 As part of our focus on our Business offer, Three Means Business is getting a revamp to better serve the growing number of freelancers and SMEs.
 This area will play a significant role in our future growth plans, and we’re pleased to have Mike Tomlinson, MD of Business, leading the charge on that.